TetraSsky/BlenderModelsAndAnims/README.md

 Please consider these few points before importing a project/model I created in Blender:

-1. **Blender Version**: Make sure you are using Blender version 4.X or higher!
+1. **Blender Version**: Make sure you are using Blender version 4.X or higher
 2. **Required Add-ons**: Some projects may require specific add-ons (Especially for animations).
-Check the documentation and make sure they are installed and enabled!
+Check to make sure you read the "README" file if one is included with your download !
 3. **Dependencies**: Some resources or textures may be external (Especially for animations).
-Ensure all necessary files are included and correctly referenced in the project!
+Similarly here, also make sure to read the "README" file if one is included with your download, **missing dependencies can break things !**
-4. **Credit Me!**: Even though I did not create these models (for some), I dedicate my free time to creating coherent and complete rigs, as well as animations.
+4. **Credit Me**: Even though I did not create these models (for some), I dedicate my free time to creating coherent and complete rigs, as well as animations.
 Tagging me and/or linking people to this GitHub repository always helps 😊!

 ## License EN

 Distributed under the MIT License.
-See [MIT License](https://opensource.org/licenses/MIT) for more information.
+See [MIT License](https://opensource.org/licenses/MIT) for more info.